gordianknotC/nxp_note/flutter/android_to_flutter.md

 - prepare intentFilter for each FakeActivity while initializing each FakeActivity

 **narrow down**
-- implement intentFilter manually instread of manafiest one
+- implement intentFilter manually instread of using the one in manifest.xml